 For those struggling with a moderate to severe addiction, inpatient treatment along with medical detox is often recommended.
 Whether you are struggling with an addiction yourself, or you have a loved one struggling with addiction, you probably have a lot of questions.

-If you have used drugs or alcohol for a long period of time, your body will become dependant on the substances to survive.
+If you have used drugs or alcohol for a long period of time, your body will become dependent on the substances to survive.
 This means that when the substance is removed or decreased in the system, physical, psychological, and behavioral symptoms may occur.

 - Irregular heartbeat